Carl Sassenrath: Roku

-Since 2010, Sassenrath has worked at Roku, Inc. in product development.
+Since 2010, Sassenrath had worked at Roku, Inc. in product development.
+He retired in November 2023.

 Personal

 Sassenrath lives in Ukiah, California, where he grows grapes and makes wine, and is interested in amateur radio, video production, quantum electrodynamics, and boating.
 He volunteers with the Television Improvement Association, a community organization that brings free, over-the-air television broadcasts into the Ukiah area.